sherlock-project/sherlock/README.md

   --json JSON_FILE, -j JSON_FILE
                         Load data from a JSON file or an online, valid, JSON file.
+  --nonotfound
+			Removes all 'Not Found!' messages from the terminal.
+			Helpful for reducing redundant output.
 ```

 For example, run ```python3 sherlock.py user123```, and all of the accounts